Tutorial: Configure Azure Information Protection policy settings and create a new label

 In the Add notes for administrator use box, type For testing purposes only.

-Click Save on this Sub-label blade.
+Click Save on this Sub-label pane.
 If you're prompted to confirm, click OK.
 The new label is created and saved, but not yet added to a policy.

 From the Classifications > Policies menu option: Select Global again, and then select the Add or remove labels link after the labels.

-From the Policy: Add or remove labels blade, select the label that you've just created, the sublabel named Finance, and click OK.
+From the Policy: Add or remove labels pane, select the label that you've just created, the sublabel named Finance, and click OK.

-On the Policy: Global blade, you now see your new sublabel in your global policy, which is configured for visual markings and protection.
+On the Policy: Global pane, you now see your new sublabel in your global policy, which is configured for visual markings and protection.
 For example:

 You also see that the settings are configured for the default label and justification:

-Click Save on this Policy: Global blade.
+Click Save on this Policy: Global pane.
 If you're prompted to confirm this action, click OK.

 You can either close the Azure portal, or leave it open to try additional configuration options after you've finished this tutorial.